michaelnguyen11/llm-playground/README.md

 ```
 Then, navigate to `http://0.0.0.0:8080` to chat with the Q/A virtual assistant

+Note : The LlamaCpp backend have not supported using docker-compose yet.
+[Reference](https://github.com/abetlen/llama-cpp-python/issues/244), I will find a workaround later.

 ### Local Python Environment
 Encourage to run in the virtual environments like `venv` or `conda`.
 To install dependency packages, use the command :
 ```